Related Links

 A continuation of Physics 101.
 Introduction to geometric optics, electric circuits, and electric and magnetic fields.
 Four hours of classroom work and two hours of laboratory work are required each week.
 (4U) Offered each spring.
 Prerequisite: Physics 101 and Mathematics 110 or 115.

 An introduction to modern astronomy, with emphasis on the development of planetary, stellar, and galactic systems.
-Study of the observations and physical laws that lead astronomers to our current understanding of the universe.
-Evening laboratories include outdoor observations using binoculars and telescopes, as well as indoor observations using planetarium software and astronomical datasets.
+Study of the observations and physical laws that lead astronomers to our current understanding of the Solar System and Universe.
+Evening laboratories include outdoor observations using binoculars and telescopes, as well as indoor activities using planetarium software and astronomical datasets.
 Four class hours per week.
 (4U) Offered occasionally.

 An introduction to the special theory of relativity, early quantum theory, and non-relativistic quantum mechanics.
 Application of these ideas to selected topics in atomic, nuclear, and condensed matter physics.
 The laboratory will require independent use of advanced equipment and statistical analysis of data.
 Offered each fall.
 Prerequisite: Physics 101 and Mathematics 115.
 Physics 102 recommended.